AnyLogic

 • finish() was called (state -> FINISHED)

-• top level agent has been destroyed (state -> FINISHED)
+• the top-level agent has been destroyed (state -> FINISHED)

-• exception occurred during model execution (state -> ERROR)
+• an exception occurred during the model execution (state -> ERROR)

-The model is locked for both write and read during the entire run, so you should not try to display presentation of the agents, or execute any concurrent actions that may access the model.
+The model is locked for both write and read during the entire run, so you should not try to display the agent presentation, or execute any concurrent actions that may access the model.

 Returns false if the engine state does not allow running.